September 28, 2025

 Any failure of real-time scoring will not be considered an ARENA FAULT provided that the real-time scoring inaccuracies are able to be corrected to the satisfaction of the HEAD REFEREE and field support staff upon conclusion of the MATCH.

-Reasoning: While CHARGED UP Real-time scoring has been relatively reliable at official and off-season events, on extremely rare occasions issues do arise.
+Reasoning: While REEFSCAPE Real-time scoring has been relatively reliable at official and off-season events, on extremely rare occasions issues do arise.
 We wish to strike a balance that is both fair to teams in terms of competition play, but at the same time make reasonable allowances for failures or human errors that have no or very limited impact on the strategic play of the game and that do not severely change the end result of the game.